deepinv/deepinv/docs/source/deepinv.loss.rst

 Transforms
 ^^^^^^^^^^

 This submodule contains different transforms which can be used for data augmentation or together with the equivariant losses.
+The projective transformations formulate the image transformations using the pinhole camera model, from which various transformation subgroups can be derived.
+See the self-supervised example for a demonstration.
+Note these require ``kornia`` installed.

 .. autosummary::
    :toctree: stubs